 Smoke detectors are our primary line of defense against the dangers of fire.
 If a fire breaks out in your home, it is crucial to have a functioning, precise smoke detector in your home.
 Our Boston personal injury law firm is the name to trust if you or a loved one has been injured or killed due to a faulty smoke detector.
 Colucci, Colucci & Marcus, P.C., will help you get to the bottom of the issue and hold the parties responsible liable for their negligence.

 Ionization smoke detectors have been known for years to fail when faced with certain types of fires, such as smoldering fires.
 Our Boston injury lawyer is one of the only attorneys in the country who focuses on holding the companies who make millions off of these units responsible.
-When a smoke detector has failed you, reach out to our personal injury lawyer in Boston, MA, right away.
+When a smoke detector has failed you, reach out to our product liability attorney in Boston, MA, right away.

 There are two types of smoke-sensing technologies used in smoke alarms–ionization and photoelectric.
 Flaming fires (as when a Christmas tree is ignited) generate small smoke particles.
 Smoldering fires (as when a cigarette ignites a couch pillow) generate larger smoke particles.